 ‘Beverley’s didn’t want to touch me because the contract [with Melodisc] was so binding.
 Then [Edward] Seaga, who is a former Prime Minister, he is the one who got it cleared.
 He was always in music in Jamaica.
 He used to have a studio before he became a politician and when he was Minister of Finance, he cleared the contract for me.
 So then I could record back with Beverley’s and I also did a few songs for Coxsone also.’

-Among his recordings for Kong's Beverley's imprint were 'Starvation' and the celebratory, 'I Am A Blackhead Again' that revived the theme of his 1963 hit.
-In 1966, Derrick briefly recorded with Coxsone, cutting a handful of sides in the developing Rocksteady style, with his version of the Impressions' 'It's Alright', which featured backing from his short-lived vocal group, the Blues Blenders.
+Among his recordings for Kong’s Beverley’s imprint were ‘Starvation’ and the celebratory ‘I Am A Blackhead Again’ that revived the theme of his 1963 hit.
+In 1966, Derrick briefly recorded with Coxson Dodd, cutting a handful of sides in the developing Rock Steady style, with his version of the Impressions’ ‘It’s Alright’, which featured backing from his short-lived vocal group, the Blues Blenders.

-Though Derrick relished a high profile with Leslie Kong, he sought independence through self-productions and in 1967 began issuing self-produced works on his own Hop label, most notably ‘Gimme Back’ and the triumphant ‘Conquering Ruler’.
+Though Derrick relished a high profile with Leslie Kong, he also sought independence through self-productions and in 1967 began issuing self-produced works on his own Hop label, most notably ‘Gimme Back’ and the triumphant ‘Conquering Ruler’.
 A year after the lauch of the label, Island Records released the ‘Derrick Morgan And Friends’ LP, which has since become a highly prized collector’s item.

-By this time, Derrick had helped his brother in law, Edward 'Bunny' Lee break into the music business and towards the close of 1968, the pair began what proved to be a long lasting and hugely productive working relationship.
-Among their earliest collaborations was 'Hold Your Jack', a song that not only proved a major hit in it's own right, but which also provided the rhythm for 'Wet Dream'.
-In fact, Derrick had been scheduled to record 'Wet Dream', but had failed to do so because of a mix up, with salesman, Max Romeo stepping in to voice the track and subsequently gain international notoriety.
+By this time, Derrick had helped his brother-in-law, Edward ‘Bunny’ Lee break into the music business and towards the close of 1968, the pair began what proved to be a long lasting and hugely productive working relationship.
+Among their earliest collaborations was ‘Hold Your Jack’, a song that not only proved a major hit in it’s own right, but which also provided the rhythm for the UK hit, ‘Wet Dream’.
+Derrick had in fact been scheduled to record the latter, but had failed to do so because of a mix-up, resulting in record salesman, Max Romeo stepping in to voice the track.

-Meanwhile, Derrick continued to enjoy local success without experiencing such global exposure and despite a number of laudable efforts - including reworkings of 'Fat Man', for producer Lynford 'Andy Capp' Anderson and 'Be Still' for Beverley's - he failed to make much of an impact outside his native Jamaica.
-In 1969, with Reggae enjoying a surge in popularity in the UK, Derrick returned to Britain, alongside Bunny Lee.
+Meanwhile, Derrick continued to enjoy local success without experiencing such global exposure and despite a number of laudable efforts ‘ including reworkings of ‘Fat Man’, for producer Lynford ‘Andy Capp’ Anderson anda revival of ‘Be Still’ for Beverley’s ‘ he failed to make much of an impact outside his native Jamaica.
+In 1969, with the new sound of Reggae enjoying a surge in popularity in the UK, Derrick returned to Britain, alongside Bunny Lee.
 During his stay, he teamed up to record with fellow ex-pats, Owen Gray and Stranger Cole, while also cutting a number of solo sides.
-Among these was a song that was to become a skinhead anthem: 'Moon Hop'.
+Among these was a song that was to become a skinhead anthem: ‘Moon Hop’.
 Featuring Derrick, backed by leading London based Reggae outfit, the Rudies, the record became an immediate dancehall favourite around the country and in on January 17, 1970, crept into the top 50, spending a glorious week at number 49, before dropping out of the national Pop listings.

-Derrick had spent much of 1969 in the UK, but returned to Jamaica the following year where he concentrated on his own productions, releasing tunes such as Max Romeo's 'Let The Power Fall On I' and the Righteous Flames' 'Love And Emotion', as well as his recording of the risqué 'Horse Race' (over the 'Macabee Version' rhythm) that can be found on the 'Trojan X-Rated Boxed Set' (TJETD 048).
+Derrick had spent much of 1969 in the UK, but returned to Jamaica the following year where he concentrated on his own productions, releasing tunes such as Max Romeo’s ‘Let The Power Fall On I’, the Righteous Flames’ ‘Love And Emotion’, and a number of solom sides, including the risqu??
+‘Horse Race’.

-In the mid-Seventies, Derrick had relocated in Canada where he recorded for Imperial Records before he moving south to Miami, where he embarked on further recording sessions.
+In the mid-seventies, Derrick had relocated in Canada where he recorded for Imperial Records before he moving south to Miami, where he embarked on further recording sessions.
 By the late Eighties he had settled in London and was regularly performing in revival shows, which resulted in a renewed interest in his back catalogue.
-Since then, he was returned to the US, but continues to remain active on the live circuit, reminding fans of the talent that first made him a star almost 6 decades ago years ago.
+Since then, he has returned to the US, but continues to remain active on the live circuit, reminding fans of the talent that first made him a star almost 6 decades ago years ago.